wdelvi/IGA-Unity-TA-Test/README.md

 - A player should be able to hit all stars on any given level.

 There are 5 problems that were deliberately added to the game.

+Upon debugging them and writing up your 2-3 paragrpah explanation, please send it to Willem with an approximate time of how long it took you.